sourabhxyz/haskell-competitive-programming/segment-trees/readme.md

 Now, as a usual rule of thumb, computer is able to do $10^8$ operations per second.
 But here I am saying to construct segment tree over $10^9$ elements.
 Well, we'll construct segment trees differently this time (yes by using pointers) and since the given number of priorities is bounded by the number of queries (which is $10^5$), we won't have these many nodes in our tree.

-So we can start from empty tree and every time we need to, say add an element, we can call point `update` function with `index` being the given priority and value being `1` (here instead of setting left with the given priority, we'll add this priority with value at leaf).
+So we can start from empty tree and every time we need to, say add an element, we can call point `update` function with `index` being the given priority and value being `1` (here instead of setting leaf with the given priority, we'll add this priority with value at leaf, that is to say, we'll `mappend` to it).
 And in case of delete (provided the said element exist in our tree, we use our unique identifier to priority `Map` to check this), value would be `-1`.

 Since we have `undo` operations here, we'll construct an array which will store a segment tree for each day.
 But that does not mean we are copying the entire tree each time.
 It's like how `Data.Map` works, each insertion in `Map` is $O(\log n)$ meaning, entire tree is not copied.
 In case of our segment tree, in case of `update`, only nodes related to our update path are updated and they are the ones which require additional memory.

 Would suggest now to look at [my solution](./cf_457D2_D_simple.hs) for this problem.
-Unfortunately, the my solution exceeds the [time limit](https://codeforces.com/contest/916/submission/175215265) of 2 seconds but that doesn't mean it's asymptotically inefficient, in fact, for the maxed out test case, my solution runs in around ~5 seconds.
+Unfortunately, my solution exceeds the [time limit](https://codeforces.com/contest/916/submission/175215265) of 2 seconds but that doesn't mean it's asymptotically inefficient, in fact, for the maxed out test case, my solution runs in around ~5 seconds.

 Note that since we have recursive data structure (`Node` referring `Node`), I don't think, it makes sense to talk about unboxing it but would love to be corrected.